COBA-NIH/MicroscopyForBeginnersReferenceGuide/_sources/welcome.md

 :::
 ::::

+## What **isn't** this book?

+* This book is **not** meant to be an exhaustive list of all resources.
+Those exist (see [here]() and [here]()).
+Our goal is for a more streamlined, beginner-accessible guide.
+* This book is **not** a protocol or step by step guide, though certain resources we link to might be.
+Bioimaging and analysis are massive topics that we can't exhastively cover in a guide for beginners.

+## How to use this book:
-Please select a section using the navigation panel on the left to get started or begin with sample preparation by clicking the "Next" button below.
+Please select a section using the navigation panel on the left to get started or begin with sample preparation by clicking the "Next" button below ↘️.